 A Baton Rouge area volleyball Coach is stepping down after nearly 40 years in the profession High School Sports

-With those words, Madden summed up her decision to retire from coaching after spending the last 14 years as head volleyball coach at Parkview Baptist.
+With those words, Madden summed up her decision to retire from coaching after spending the past 14 years as head volleyball coach at Parkview Baptist.

-Former St. Amant High Coach Allison Leake, who has been Madden’s Assistant the last two years, has been named the new PBS coach.
+Former St. Amant Coach Allison Leake, who has been Madden’s Assistant the past two years, was named the new Parkview Baptist coach.

 “It just makes sense to do this now,” Madden said of her retirement announcement.
 “Allison takes over and gets to put everything in place for the spring.
 This is a perfect transition.